-To be eligible for admission to a graduate teacher certification program, students must have a bachelor's degree from an accredited university and also be pursuing a master's degree at University of Houston-Clear Lake (UHCL).
+To be eligible for admission to a graduate teacher certification plan, students must hold a bachelor's degree from an accredited university and also be pursuing a master's degree.
 Students must meet the graduate admissions requirements for both the university and the College of Education (COE).
-These requirements are described in Graduate Plans. (p.
-175)
+These requirements are described in the graduate catalog.